thomasgtaylor/how.wtf/content/post/2023-03-16-executing-a-script-with-dot-vs-source-in-bash.md

 ---
-title: Executing a script with dot vs source in Bash
-date: 2023-03-16T1:25:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-03-16 01:25:00-04:00
 description: What is the difference between . and source when executing a script in bash?
-categories:
-- Programming
 tags:
-- Bash
+- bash
+title: Executing a script with dot vs source in Bash
 ---

 What are the differences between `source scriptname.sh`, `. scriptname.sh` and `./scriptname.sh` when executing scripts?